learn-co-curriculum/react-hooks-react-router-intro/README.md

   * They are much harder to design.

-  We have to plan out all the possibilities that might happen on the Client-Side, this might feel like we are repeating designs that we have already completed with out server routes and and models.
+  We have to plan out all the possibilities that might happen on the __Client-Side__, this might feel like we are repeating designs that we have already completed with out server routes and and models.

 ### Push it, Push it

-When we make server calls we are making a GET request to a URL and that new URL is in our address bar.
+When we make server calls we are making a __GET__ request to a URL and that new URL is in our address bar.
 If we have visited a few different URL's though that information is saved in browser history.

 Go to the JavaScript console in Chrome and type